 Is your power washing company licensed, bonded and insured?

 The current regulations from the Maryland Home Improvement Commission require licensing for sealing decks and for using soaps and detergents, not high pressure cleaning.
 Most damage is caused due to improper use high pressure.
 A contractor with an MHIC license offers some protection from the Maryland Home Improvement Commission.
-If you use a power washing company that does not have an MHIC license, you may have no protection at all.
+If you use a pressure washing company that does not have an MHIC license, you may have no protection at all.

 Henry’s Housework is fully licensed, bonded and insured for power washing, handyman services, remodeling and other residential services.
 All of our technicians are employees, with insurance and workers compensation.
-If a company is estimating power washing, deck cleaning or sealing and staining services for your home, and they do not have an MHIC license, contact the Maryland Home Improvement Commission Director, Steve Smitson at 1-888-218-5925 to file a complaint.
+If a company is estimating pressure washing, deck cleaning or sealing and staining services for your home, and they do not have an MHIC license, contact the Maryland Home Improvement Commission Director, Steve Smitson at 1-888-218-5925 to file a complaint.

 Has your power washing company taken training and use the proper procedures in Power Washing?